 Written by Joseph’s son, Alexander Richard Svoboda, the Travel Journal details Alexander’s journey from Baghdad across the Middle East to Cairo and thence to Paris.
 It consists of 65 pages, and was published on-line in 2011, with a transcription and translation, and, in 2013, as a dual language print-on-demand hard copy book entitled From Baghdad to Paris: 1897.

-To view the transcriptions of these diaries, click here.
+To view the transcription of this journal, click here.